duffcon/SimpleAspNetMVC/README.md

 ```

-Let the app know that the views should be inside of the layout view.
+Let the app know that this view should be inside of the layout view.
 However this is just as redundant.
 ```
 //Index.cshtml
 @{